daciolimasantos/daciolimasantos/README.md

 ## Projects

-- Task Manager CLI
+- Leetcode Projects
-- More coming soon
+- More coming soon, and the projects will evolve and be updated

 ## Goal